Lead Economist, ECB (on leave from IMF). Working on fintech, liquidity, regulation, and crises.

 - Bailouts and Systemic Insurance with Dell'Ariccia Journal of Banking and Finance 2019

-- A government's commitment to shield banks from contagion may increase their incentives to invest prudently, despite potential moral hazard effects.
+- A government's commitment to shield banks from contagion may increase their incentives to invest prudently, despite moral hazard effects.

 - Global Liquidity and Cross-Border Bank Flows with Cerutti and Claessens Economic Policy 2017